Pay per click advertising is amazing…

 Competitive PPC analysis!

-Spying on your competitor’s AdWords account is one of the easiest ways to improve your ad ROI while simultaneously reaching more people.
+Spying on your competitor’s Google Ads account is one of the easiest ways to improve your ad ROI while simultaneously reaching more people.
 Pretty cool, right?

 But that brings the question…